John A. Elliott

-John A. Elliott is currently the Dean of the UConn School of Business as well as Auran J. Fox Chair in Business.
-He was most recently the Dean at the Zicklin School of Business at Baruch College, which is part of the City University of New York (CUNY), Vice President of Baruch College, and the Irwin and Arlene Ettinger Professor of Accountancy.
+John A. Elliott is the Dean of the UConn School of Business as well as the Auran J. Fox Chair in Business.
+He was previously the Dean at the Zicklin School of Business at Baruch College, which is part of the City University of New York (CUNY), Vice President of Baruch College, and the Irwin and Arlene Ettinger Professor of Accountancy.

 Dean Elliott received his BS and MBA degrees from the University of Maryland and his PhD degree from Cornell University.
 Prior to accepting the Deanship at the Zicklin School, he spent 20 years on the faculty at Cornell University’s Johnson Graduate School of Management, most recently as Associate Dean for Academic Affairs.
 Dean Elliott is a certified public accountant with professional experience as an auditor and consultant for Arthur Andersen & Co. and in the controller’s office of the Westinghouse Defense and Space Center.